MadBomber/aia/examples/rules/README.md

 # AIA User Rules

+> **NOTE (2026-03-28)**: The KBS rule engine has been removed from AIA (see ADR-010).
+> This directory is preserved for historical reference only.
+The `.rb` example files
+> here no longer work.
+User-defined rule hooks (`~/.config/aia/rules/*.rb`) are no
+> longer supported.
+Tool filtering is now handled exclusively by the TF-IDF/vector
+> strategies (A=TF-IDF, B=Zvec, C=SqliteVec, D=LSI).

-User rules extend the built-in KBS rule engine with custom classification, model selection, MCP routing, quality gate, and learning rules.
+User rules extended the built-in KBS rule engine with custom classification, model selection, MCP routing, quality gate, and learning rules.

 ## Setup